apache/incubator-devlake-website/docs/DORA.md

 DevLake now supports Jenkins, GitHub Action, GitLab CI, BitBucket and Azure Pipelines as the data sources for `deployments`; Jira boards, GitHub issues, TAPD workspaces and Zentao issues as the sources for `incidents` data; Github/BitBucket/Azure/GitLab repos as the sources for `Pull Requests` and `Commits`.

-If your CI/CD or incident management tools are not listed on the [Supported Data Sources](./Overview/SupportedDataSources.md) page, have no fear!
+If your CI/CD tool is not listed on the [Supported Data Sources](./Overview/SupportedDataSources.md) page, have no fear!
 DevLake provides incoming webhooks to push your `deployments` or `incidents` to DevLake.
 The webhook configuration doc can be found [here](./Configuration/webhook.md).

 ## A real-world example